Iranian Jews: Pahlavi dynasty (1925–1979)

 The Pahlavi dynasty implemented modernizing reforms, which greatly improved the life of Jews.
 The influence of the Shi'a clergy was weakened, and the restrictions on Jews and other religious minorities were abolished.
-According to Charles Recknagel and Azam Gorgin of Radio Free Europe, during the reign of Reza Shah "the political and social conditions of the Jews changed fundamentally.
+According to Charles Recknagel and Azam Gorgin of Radio Free Europe, during the reign of Reza Shah "the political and social conditions of the Jews changed fundamentally."
 Reza Shah prohibited mass conversion of Jews and eliminated the concept of uncleanness of non-Muslims.
 He allowed incorporation of modern Hebrew into the curriculum of Jewish schools and publication of Jewish newspapers.
 Jews were also allowed to hold government jobs.

-Reza Shah's ascent brought temporary relief to Jews.
-In the 1920s, Jewish schools were closed again.
-In the 1930s, "Reza Shah's pro-Nazi sympathies seriously threatened Iranian Jewry.
-There were no persecutions of the Jews, but, as with other minorities, anti-Jewish articles were published in the media.
-Unlike religiously motivated prejudice, anti-Jewish sentiments acquired an ethnonational character, a direct import from Germany."
+By 1932, Tehran's Jewish population had risen to 6,568.
+During World War II, Iran declared itself neutral, but was invaded by Anglo-Soviet forces in 1941.
+During the Allied occupation, many Polish and Jewish refugees that escaped Nazi-occupied Poland settled within Iran (see Iran–Poland relations).

-At the time of the establishment of the state of Israel in 1948, there were approximately 140,000–150,000 Jews living in Iran, the historical center of Persian Jewry.
+At the time of the establishment of the state of Israel in 1948, there were approximately 140,000–150,000 Jews living in Iran, the historical center of Iranian Jewry.
 Over 95% have since migrated abroad.

 The violence and disruption in Arab life associated with the founding of Israel and its victory in the 1948 Arab–Israeli War drove increased anti-Jewish sentiment in Iran.
 This continued until 1953, in part because of the weakening of the central government and strengthening of clergy in the political struggles between the shah and prime minister Mohammad Mossadegh.
 From 1948 to 1953, about one-third of Iranian Jews, most of them poor, immigrated to Israel.
 David Littman puts the total figure of Iranian Jews who immigrated to Israel between 1948 and 1978 at 70,000.